 Carcinogens are a type of substances that are directly responsible for damaging DNA, promoting or aiding cancer.
 Certain pesticides, dyes, plastic, and chemicals used in metal refining are thought to be carcinogenic, and increase the risk of developing pancreatic cancer.
 When our bodies are exposed to carcinogens, free radicals are formed, and they try to steal electrons from other molecules in the body.
 Theses free radicals damage cells, affecting their ability to function normally.
 The result can be cancerous growths.

 - Cirrhosis of the liver

 Cirrhosis is the scarring of the liver.
-It develops in people who are heavy alcohol users, and who are affected by hepatitis.
+It develops in people who are heavy alcohol users those who are constantly visiting the arizona rehab centers, and who are affected by hepatitis.
 People with cirrhosis have an increased risk of pancreatic cancer.

 - Stomach problems